 Chris loves his pups and has two bulldogs, Gracie and Stella; a pug named Mia; and a little Boston terrier named Elfie.
 He likes to glass blow and is taking classes at Bucks Community College for the art.
 Chris also enjoys reading a good book and doing crossword puzzles.

-Gabrielle is a Certified Puppy Trainer, Veterinary Assistant and Receptionist at Family Pet Clinic.
+Gabrielle is a Certified Dog Trainer and Receptionist at Family Pet Clinic.
 She received her Bachelor of Arts in Animal Behavior and Enrichment from Delaware Valley College in 2010.
 Gabrielle began working in the veterinary field in 2011 and enjoys how happy animals are when they get the help they need.